IdanErel/chrome-dev-tools-workshop/console/exercise.md

 6. **Test Error Handling**:
    - Manually trigger the async function again by running `faultyAsyncFunction()` in the console and ensure that the error is properly caught and logged.

+7. **Use the Console Interactively**:
+   - After fixing the sum calculation, declare a new array of numbers directly in the console and run your corrected logic on it to verify it works with different data.

 ## Tips
 - The Console is useful for testing JavaScript code, debugging errors, and logging messages, especially with async functions.
 - Use `try...catch` for synchronous code and `.catch()` for promises to handle errors effectively.